Ethan-Ramos11/TCS-Master/README.md

 ## Contributing

-Students should:
+While this is primarily my teaching repository, I welcome collaboration and feedback from other instructors and students.
+If you'd like to contribute:

 1. Fork the repository
-2. Create a new branch for their work
+2. Create a new branch for your work
 3. Make regular commits
 4. Submit pull requests for review
-5. Keep their work organized in the appropriate directories
+5. Keep your work organized in the appropriate directories

+## Contact

+Feel free to reach out to me with any questions about these projects or suggestions for improvements.